Reiki lifestyle is one of balance and empowerment — empowering you to live a healthy, happy life.

 Do you need help focusing from time to time?
 When I lose focus, I reach for basil essential oil.
 Try placing a drop in one hand (in an unscented carrier oil if you prefer) and rub your palms together lightly.
 Cup your hands over your face, carefully avoiding the eyes.
 Sit and breathe for a couple of minutes.

-You may have found Reiki while looking for gentler approaches to wellness than what is available at your neighborhood drugstore.
+You may have found Reiki practice while looking for gentler approaches to wellness than what is available at your neighborhood drugstore.
 Maybe you want to support your health — and that of your family — now rather than wait till there is a reason to see your doctor.
 Flower essences are a safe, gentle, and accessible approach.
 The most commonly used flower essence is Bach Rescue Remedy, and research supports its usefulness in reducing anxiety.
 There are no side effects, and you can use it as needed without worrying about dependence or withdrawal.

 Rescue Remedy Cream is a gentle, light and deeply soothing cream that helps heal burns, diaper rash, and other irritations, even insect bites.